 ‘Nice hair-do, bro.’
 Thomas couldn’t help his snide remarks any more than he could help his good looks.

 ‘Hey, thanks, Thom,’ William said, quite cheerfully, until he noticed his brother’s wicked smirk.
 ‘Oh, well you’d do well to get your mane tidied up too – if you want to impress anyone enough for them to actually consider accompanying you to the wedding.’

-‘I don’t need to impress anyone… and stop using big words this early in the morning, you’re making my head hurt.’
+‘I don’t need to impress anyone, and stop using big words this early in the morning, you’re making my head hurt.’

-William raised his eyebrows, watching Thomas pile his plate high with bacon and eggs like an ape.
+William only raised his eyebrows, watching Thomas pile his plate high with bacon and eggs like an ape.